Other contemporary artists that I really like , or who have influenced my work:

 Albert Irvin-British abstract expressionist (1922-2015) Albert Irvin’s prints are gloriously colourful and playful.
 I have one on my living room wall.
 His use and juxtaposition of multiple colours in his later, larger paintings is mesmerising.
 He was inspired by the American abstract expressionists, when they exhibited in the UK in the 1950s, but I think he knocks most of them ‘into a cocked hat’.

-Rebecca Crowell- American contemporary painter My interest in Crowell’s work follows on from Myers work (above) since Crowell uses contemporary versions of the materials outlined above (i.e. oil and cold wax), not for frescoes but for minimalist contemporary abstract landscape-informed paintings.
+Rebecca Crowell- American contemporary painter My interest in Crowell’s work is in her contemporary uses of oils and waxes (ancient materials).
+She makes minimalist contemporary abstract landscape-informed paintings.
 Rebecca Crowell is the acknowledged modern ‘mistress’ of contemporary work with oil and cold wax: (wax, oil and pigment being the oldest recorded form of painting medium) - these are the media I have taken up since my desire for sustainability drew me away from exclusively bright modernist acrylic colours.

 Anna Somerville- Scottish contemporary painter Anna Somerville’s landscapes are fresh, vibrant and colourful , contemporary depictions: particularly her ‘neonscapes’.
 She is represented by the & gallery, a small gallery on Dundas street which is a favourite Edinburgh haunt of mine.
 I particularly like the ‘splashy’ fluidity of her work, which has definitely influenced my ‘scapes’.